How is the real estate market doing in Merrionette Park, IL?

 The only way you can actually know how the Merrionette Park real estate market is doing is to be informed.
 On this page, we will provide you with the information you need to understand how the Merrionette Park, IL real estate market is doing.
 Whether you are a homewoner in Merrionette Park or a buyer searching homes for sale in Merrionette Park, IL, the following information is provided to give you an overview of the Merrionette Park real estate market.
 The following statistics include only single family homes in Merrionette Park.
 The statistics do not include condos, townhomes, or multi-unit properties.
 For exact figures on what your home can sell for or for questions about purchasing real estate in Merrionette Park contact Bowers Realty Group at (630) 712-1921 today.

-The above statistics were compiled based on all detached single family homes listed for sale in Merrionette Park, Illinois between December 2018 and November 2019.
+The above statistics were compiled based on all detached single family homes listed for sale in Merrionette Park, Illinois between January 2021 and December 2021.

 Are there fewer Short Sales and Foreclosures in Merrionette Park?

-During November 2019 the real estate market in Merrionette Park consisted of 90% Traditional homes sales.
-That is an increase over October 2019 of 8.2% and an increase over November 2018 of 8.2%.
+During December 2021 the real estate market in Merrionette Park consisted of 100% Traditional homes sales.
+That is inline with November 2021 and an increase over December 2020 of 22.2%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Merrionette Park, IL going up or down and by how much?

-On average, sold home prices in Merrionette Park, IL have depreciated (fallen) -4.13% when comparing November 2019 to November 2018 (year over year).
-On average, sold home prices in Merrionette Park, IL have appreciated (risen) 14499900% when comparing November 2019 to October 2019 (month over month).
+On average, sold home prices in Merrionette Park, IL have appreciated (risen) 44.26% when comparing December 2021 to December 2020 (year over year).
+On average, sold home prices in Merrionette Park, IL have depreciated (fallen) -7.07% when comparing December 2021 to November 2021 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Merrionette Park, IL